Unexpected fault activation due to underground gas storage in produced reservoirs. Part I: Mathematical model and mechanisms: Analyses and results

 \subsection{Conceptual model}

-In order to test the mathematical model and identify the main mechanisms governing fault reactivation in UGS fields, we use a simplified geological model representative of the typical features of the Rotliegend UGS reservoirs, such as Norg and Grikpskerk \cite{NAM16}, e.g., see Fig.~\ref{fig:geolMap}.
-These reservoirs are bounded by normal faults with a significant throw (up to a 250~m) and consist of a few compartments separated by internal faults.
+In order to identify the main mechanisms that govern fault reactivation in UGS fields, we use the modeling framework described above on a simplified geological model representative of the typical features of the Rotliegend UGS reservoirs, such as Norg and Grikpskerk \cite{NAM16}.
+These reservoirs are bounded by normal faults with a significant throw (up to a 250~m) and consist of a few compartments separated by internal faults (Fig.~\ref{fig:geolMap}).
 The gas fields are located between 2000 and 3000 m of depth, with the Rotliegend reservoir rock characterized by an average net thickness of 150-200~m.
-Detailed information about the geological setting and typical geometric features of UGS reservoirs in the Netherlands can be found, among others, in \cite{Kra_etal13, Orl_etal13, fokker2013data, wassing2017impact} and published reports \cite{TNO15, NAM16}.
+Detailed information on the geological setting and typical geometric features of UGS reservoirs in the Netherlands can be found, among others, in these scientific papers \cite{Kra_etal13, Orl_etal13, fokker2013data, wassing2017impact} and published reports \cite{TNO15, NAM16}.

 Based on those features, we define a conceptual model composed of two adjacent compartments, 2000$\times$2000~m wide, 200~m thick, and 2000~m deep, where UGS activities are carried out.
 The reservoir compartments are laterally confined by two families of orthogonal faults, denoted as F1-F2 (parallel to $y$-axis) and F4-F5 (parallel to $x$-axis).
 Another fault, denoted as F3, separates the two reservoir blocks (Fig.~\ref{fig:modelGeom}).
 The two compartments have only a partial hydraulic connection depending on the sealing properties of fault F3, so the pore pressure distribution in space and time may be different.
 Faults F1 and F2 are inclined with respect to the vertical $z$-axis by a dip angle equal to $\pm 10^{\circ}$, while F3, F4 and F5 are vertical faults, as shown in Fig.~\ref{fig:modelGeom}.
 The faults extend from -3000~m to -1600~m depth, i.e., they terminate within the caprock sealing the reservoir, called Zeichestein formation.
 Notice that the blocks have a 200-m offset along the vertical direction, corresponding to the entire thickness of the reservoir, relative to the Rotliegend formation located in the sideburden.